In this product guide:

 In addition to the waterproof Gore-Tex membrane, the ripstop mesh and rubberized layers keep the moisture and slush out.
 The midfoot has a zipped shroud for a protective fit.

-We’ve classified the Ultraboost 22 GTX as a ‘sneaker’ because its 14.1-ounce (400-gram) weight is much heavier than the median running shoe weight of 10 ounces.
+In our review, we classified the Ultraboost 22 GTX as a ‘sneaker’ because its 14.1-ounce (400-gram) weight gets in the way of running shoe performance.
 The UB 22 GTX is best used as a casual athleisure shoe than a serious performance runner.

 2) adidas Solarglide 5 Gore-Tex